ansible/ecosystem-documentation/docs/index.md

 Here you can find How To guides and tutorials for cross-project use cases within the Ansible ecosystem in this docsite.

-If you're looking for documentation related to a specific Ansible project, visit the [ecosystem page](ecosystem.md).
+If you're looking for documentation related to a specific Ansible project, visit the [ecosystem page on docs.ansible.com](https://docs.ansible.com/ecosystem.html).
 You can explore Ansible projects and find links to the related documentation.

 ## Extending Ansible automation